 Given its location in Southeast Asia and large world-class international airport, Singapore is a stop on many travelers’ itineraries.
-Before visiting, it’s best to educate yourself with a few fun Singapore facts – so you can impress Singaporeans of course.
+Before visiting, it’s best to educate yourself with a few fun Singapore facts – so you can impress Singaporeans.

 The skyscrapers, nightlife, cleanliness, and beautiful architecture make Singapore ideal for anyone to enjoy.
 Singapore is a massive city and country with so much history and interesting Singapore facts to learn!
 Let’s dig into a couple!